A note on the generalized heat content for L\'evy processes: Introduction

 \end{theorem} The particular choice $g= \IndFun{\Omega}$ and $\mu (\ud x)= \IndFun{\Omega} \ud x$ leads to the result for the classical heat content defined at \eqref{Heat_Content}.
 Then the function $r (x)= g\ast \check{\mu}(x) = |\Omega \cap (\Omega +x)|$ is the covariance function of the set $\Omega$ and the function $R_\beta$ for $\beta =1$ is determined in terms of the related directional derivative, cf. \cite[Subsection 2.1]{CG} for more details.

-The following corollary gives the asymptotic behaviour when the L\'{e}vy process $\mathbf{X}$ is isotropic and its (radial) characteristic exponent $\psi (r)$ is a regularly varying function at infinity with index greater than one.
+The following corollary gives the asymptotic behaviour when the L\'{e}vy process $\mathbf{X}$ is isotropic and its (radial) L\'{e}vy-Khintchine exponent $\psi (r)$ is a regularly varying function at infinity with index greater than one.
 Let us recall that a L\'{e}vy process $\mathbf{X}$ is isotropic if the measure $p_t(\ud x)$ is radial (rotationally invariant) for each $t > 0$, which is equivalent to saying that the matrix $A=\lambda I$ for some $\lambda \geq0$, the L\'{e}vy measure $\nu$ is rotationally invariant and $\gamma =0$.
-For isotropic processes the characteristic exponent has the specific form
+For isotropic processes the L\'{e}vy-Khintchine exponent has the specific form

 for some $\lambda \geq 0$.
 We usually abuse notation by setting $\psi(r)$ to be equal to $\psi(x)$ for any $x \in \RR^d$ with $\norm{x} = r>0$.

 By $\psi^-$ we denote the generalized inverse of $\psi^*$.
 Using \cite[Theorem 1.5.3]{bgt}, if $\psi \in \RInf$, for some $\alpha>0$, then $\psi ^* \in \RInf$ and thus $\psi ^- \in \mathcal{R}_{1/\alpha}$, which implies that $\lim_{t\to 0}\psi^-(1/t) = \infty$.